mflorence99/tn3270/README.md

 tn3270 is a pure TypeScript implementation of the Telnet protocol necessary to negotiate a connection from a software 3270 emulator and a host that accepts 3270 connections.

 I use tn3270 as the basis for my own 3270 emulator [EL-3270](https://github.com/mflorence99/el-3270).
-I factored out the connection code to better expose it fir others to use in their own emulators.
-I hooe that it also exposes the protocol in an easy to understand way.
+I factored out the connection code to better expose it for others to use in their own emulators.
+I hope that it also exposes the protocol in an easy to understand way.

 ## References